Focus on Weaves

 Karen Pryor Certified Training Partner

 Bobbie owns and operates Pawsitive Performance which offers dog training, fitness training and trick training around the globe.
-She was part of the TEAM that contributed knowledge and experience to help design the FitPAWS Master Trainer Program (CCFT II) and is a course "Instructor". for the program.
-Bobbie completed the University of Tennessee Certified Canine Fitness Trainer program to earn a "CCFT" certification and also completed the certification program for Canine Fitness through the Companion Animal Sciences Institute.
-In addition, Bobbie is a Certified Training Partner with the Karen Pryor Academy.
+She was part of the TEAM that contributed knowledge and experience to design the CCFT II Live Lab and is a course "Instructor" for the program.
+Bobbie also completed the certification program for Canine Fitness through the Companion Animal Sciences Institute and she is a Certified Training Partner with the Karen Pryor Academy.

 Bobbie has 4 awesome dogs that train a variety of skills for agility, fitness training, trick training, tugging and dock diving.
 Bobbie enjoys the training process and strives to comuinicate in the best way she can to help her dogs and clients dogs understand the task at hand.
 She starts every training sessions with this question "how can I set the dog up for success and give the dog the best information to successfully complete the behavior".